tisannai/lines/README.md

 indeces start from 0.

 In addition to absolute and relative indeces, the line position can be searched.
-With `s` command, the given tag is searched from the beginning of line.
-If tag is found, the current line index is set.
+With `f`/`s` command, the given tag is searched from the beginning of line.
+If tag is found, the current line index is set to the matched line, otherwise the end of file is reached.

 Commands: